s7sidofficial/Hospital_Management_System/README.md

 2. Next, download the code to your computer from this GitHub repository.
 This repository may be downloaded as a zip file or cloned.

-3. Select the 'import existing maven project' option in Eclipse after launching it.
+3. Select the **'import existing maven project'** option in Eclipse after launching it.
-    You can search for those steps online, just search 'how to import existing maven project in eclipse'.
+    You can search for those steps online, just search **'how to import existing maven project in eclipse'**.

 5. Then import the database files in your MySQL database.
 Database files are provided [here](https://github.com/rid17pawar/HospitalManagement/tree/master/databaseFiles%20and%20demoLoginCredentials/hospitaldb).
 <br> You can refer this video: https://youtu.be/9icY7xwXbJo